Godfrey Rampling: Life and career

 At the 1932 Summer Olympics, Rampling was fourth in his semifinal in the individual 400 metre event and didn't reach the final, but ran the anchor leg to help the British 4 × 400 m relay team win the silver medal, behind the United States.

-At the 1934 British Empire Games in London, Rampling won the 440 yd, and helped the English 4×440 yards relay team to capture the gold medal.
+At the 1934 British Empire Games in London, Rampling won the 440 yd, and helped the English 4 × 440 yards relay team to capture the gold medal.

 At the 1936 Berlin Olympics, Rampling was again fourth in the semifinals of 400 metre competition and ran the second leg on the British 4 × 400 m relay team which won the gold medal.

-Rampling was a Lieutenant Colonel in the Royal Artillery, attached to NATO, until retiring in 1958 after 29 years service.
+Rampling was a Lieutenant Colonel in the Royal Artillery, attached to NATO, until retiring in 1958 after 29 years' service.

-He married Isabel Anne (née Gurteen; 1918–2001); their daughter Charlotte became a noted model and film actress.
+He married Isabel Anne (née Gurteen; 1918–2001); their younger daughter Charlotte became a noted model and film actress.
+Their eldest daughter Sarah committed suicide in 1967.

 He was, as of October 2007, the last surviving male athletics medallist from the 1932 Summer Olympics and the last male gold medallist in athletics from the 1936 Summer Olympics.

 Rampling was Britain's oldest living Olympic Gold medallist and also oldest living Olympic competitor.
 He celebrated his centenary with his family on 14 May 2009 at Bushey in Hertfordshire.

 Rampling died in his sleep aged 100 on 20 June 2009.